 If you play Russian Roulette only once, the odds that you die are 1/6 or around 16%.

-This implies that the average odds to die of the ensemble playing Russian Roulette cannot be deduced from the odds of a single person playing Russian Roulette several times (in a row or not).
-This situation is non-ergodic.
+This implies that the average odds to die of an ensemble playing Russian Roulette are not similar to the odds of a single person playing Russian Roulette several times (in a row or not).
+This situation is said to be non-ergodic.

-In an ergodic situation, the average outcome of the group is the same as the average outcome of the individual over time.
-A family wealth with two working parents and two young children is an illustration of ergodicity until the children leave home and earn money on their own.
+Conversely, in an ergodic situation, the average outcome of the group is the same as the average outcome of the individual over time.

-As a result, in a non-ergodic situation, do not conflate ensemble probabilities and time probabilities.
+The key takeaway is that, in a non-ergodic situation, you should not conflate ensemble probabilities and time probabilities.
 Above all, avoid situation which can ruin you.

 Survival Overcomes Pure Performance

-When I was young, I believed that success would come with performance.
+When I was young, I believed that success came with the performance.

 That meant skiing as fast as possible, sailing even when weather forecasts were not favorable, working very long hours…

-Later, I understood that performance was indeed important, yet insufficient.
-This performance was dedicated to others.
-So, a community of friends, a group of colleagues, or anyone sharing a common interest became as important as mere performance…
+Later, I understood that pure performance was indeed important, yet insufficient.
+Performance only made sense when related to others.
+So, belonging to a community of friends, working with a group of colleagues, or delivering a service making people happy became as important as mere performance…

-Still later, looking at the many lives of individuals I used to admire, I noticed how game-overs are common.
-People get bankrupt.
-Strong leaders disappear miserably in the night.
+Finally, later, observing the many lives of individuals I used to admire, I noticed how game-overs are common.
+Entrepreneurs get bankrupt.
+Successful leaders disappear miserably in the night of oblivion.
 Top athletes die in accidents while practicing their sport.
-Many great people end up suffering from depression or burnout.
-As a result, so many lose not only their job but also their career or their beloved partners… It is not true to say that people fail, learn, and start again.
+Hard workers end up suffering from depression or burnout and lose not only their job but also their career or their beloved partners… It is not true to say that people fail, learn, and start again.
 Sometimes their failure is a definitive ruin.

-So, here the secret I learned.
-This is my takeaway for you today:
+So, here the secret I learned and which is my takeaway for you today:

 To your continued success